Micronet-Ltd/UDPSample/README.md

 ##### Message
 When device set to be Client, user can enter a text message here for UDP transmit.
 This message will be send over to Server or other Clients, depends on the communication type.

+Users can basically enter any kind of text message here, including word, number, and symbol.
+For the best results. please keep the size of the text message within 3000 bytes.

+** Note: UDP message byte size is configurable, default is set to be 3000 in the source code.
+Increasing the byte size might result in transmit failure or packet loss.

 ##### Time Interval SeekBar
-When user performing UDP Cycle, they can set the time interval between each transmit, from every 1 second to every 1 minute. default is set to be 1 second.
+When users performing UDP Cycle, they can set the time interval between each transmit, from every 1 second to every 1 minute. default is set to be 1 second.

 ##### UDP Cycle Toggle Button
-After user insert the text message and time interval, pressing the toggle button will start the UDP Cycle.
+After user insert the text message and time interval, pressing the toggle button will start UDP Cycle.
 Pressing the toggle button again during UDP cycle will stop the process.

 ##### UDP Send Button
-Press this Send button will perform UDP transmit and sending one packet to the target.
+Press this Send button will perform UDP transmit and sending one packet to the target per pressed.

 ##### TX
 This section will display the current out-going UDP transmit